 - How should counsel determine if a proposed property deal could be subject to CFIUS review?

 - What does a fund manager need to know about its investors to determine whether their involvement may impact the risk of CFIUS involvement or required mitigation?

-- Are there practical things investors, lessors or lenders can do reduce the risk of CFIUS involvement or reduce the impact on the value of the deal if CFIUS does become involved?
+- Are there practical things investors, lessors, or lenders can do to reduce the risk of CFIUS involvement or reduce the impact on the value of the deal if CFIUS does become involved?